appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 ### 4. DNS Settings

 Appcircle server has some subdomains for different services.
-So, you need to add them to DNS server in your network before running server.
+So, you need to add them to DNS in your network before running server.

 - api
 - auth